Silobreaker/MaltegoDocumentation/index.md

 > Any &rarr; `silobreaker.Document`

 > Search Silobreaker for report documents that mention the input entity

+Reports in Silobreaker come from a multitude of sources, among them are our premium partners.
+Reports from these premium partners will not be reflected in the results of this transform if you are not subscribed to them.
+However, reports from other sources will still be returned.

 ### Search Threat Publications
 > Any &rarr; `silobreaker.Publication`